String or Binary Data would be Truncated in SQL

 SET VERBOSE_TRUNCATION_WARNINGS = ON;

 This error can also occur while executing a stored procedure in SQL Server, which is trying to insert new values in a column.
-But still, the reason behind this error will remain the same i.e, the column length is less than the value length that we are trying to insert.
+However, the reason behind this error will remain the same: the column length is less than the value length we are trying to insert.

-Let’s understand this with the help of an example.
-And for this, we are using the following query to create a sample table.
+Let’s understand this with the help of an example where I got this error.
+I executed the below query to create a sample table for this.

 --Creating table